-The development and prioritization of mitigation actions followed the process described in the previous sections.
+The development and prioritization of mitigation actions followed the process describes in Section X.X.
 These actions were drawn from existing tribal activities, actions that are being taken by other communities facing similar hazards, and the tribal staff member's recommendations.
-The TEPC worked together both in sub-committees and in a full group during a workshop to refine and prioritize the actions.
+The TERC worked together both in sub-committees and in a full group during a workshop to refine and prioritize the actions.